hsgalaxy-K/hsgalaxy-K/README.md

 <!-- ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Hsgalaxy-Kim&show_icons=true&theme=transparent)</a>-->

 ## Education
-  * Doctor of Philosophy in Electrical and Information Engineering, starting Sept.
-2025
+  * Doctor of Philosophy in Electrical and Information Engineering (Sept.
+2025 ~ Present)
   * Master of Science in Electrical and Information Engineering (Fab.
 2024 ~ Aug.
 2025)
   * Bachelor of Science in Electrical and Information Engineering (Mar.
 2020 ~ Fab.
 2024)
   * Bachelor of Science in ICT Artificial Intelligence Major (Dual Degree) (Mar.
 2021 ~ Fab.
 2024)